CEI-lab/ece3400-2017/docs/Grading/Milestone_score.md

 _Milestone 3 will be graded as follows:_

+In simulation:
-* 4 points: Simulated maze exploration
+* 4 points: Working algorithm that facilitates maze exploration.
+* 1 point: Indicator that shows the robot is done (explored everything explorable) In real life:
-* 4 points: Real implementation of the maze exploration
+* 4 points: Working algorithm that facilitates maze exploration.
-* 2 points: The fastest solution will get an added two points
+* 1 point: Indicator that shows the robot is done (explored everything explorable) (You don’t have to worry about treasures/starting microphone yet for either the simulation or the real-life maze exploration)

 _Milestone 4 will be graded as follows:_